Codecademy/docs/content/go/concepts/operators/operators.md

   `C /= A` is the same as `C = C / A`.

-- `%=`: Performs an integer division of the value in the variable on the left by the value on the right and store the remainder in the variable.
+- `%=`: Performs an integer division of the value in the variable on the left by the value on the right and stores the remainder in the variable.

   `C %= A` is the same as `C = C % A`.

-- `<<=`: Does a binary left shift operation on the value in the variable on the left by the number of positions specified on the right and store the result in the variable.
+- `<<=`: Does a binary left shift operation on the value in the variable on the left by the number of positions specified on the right and stores the result in the variable.

   `C <<= A` is the same as `C = C << A`.

-- `>>=`: Does a binary right shift operation on the value in the variable on the left by the number of positions specified on the right and store the result in the variable.
+- `>>=`: Does a binary right shift operation on the value in the variable on the left by the number of positions specified on the right and stores the result in the variable.

   `C >>= A` is the same as `C = C >> A`.

-- `&=`: Does a bitwise AND operation between the value in the variable on the left with the value on the right and store the result in the variable.
+- `&=`: Does a bitwise AND operation between the value in the variable on the left with the value on the right and stores the result in the variable.

   `C &= A` is the same as `C = C & A`.

-- `|=`: Does a bitwise OR operation between the value in the variable on the left and the value on the right and store the result in the variable.
+- `|=`: Does a bitwise OR operation between the value in the variable on the left and the value on the right and stores the result in the variable.

   `C |= A` is the same as `C = C | A`.

-- `^=`: Does a bitwise XOR operation between the value in the variable on the left and the value on the right and store the value in the variable.
+- `^=`: Does a bitwise XOR operation between the value in the variable on the left and the value on the right and stores the value in the variable.

   `C ^= A` is the same as `C = C ^ A`.